janbodnar/Python-Skolenie/data_types.md

 male = bool(random.randint(0, 1))
 ```

-Here we use two functions. the randint function returns a random number from
+Here we use two functions.
+The `randint` function returns a random number from
-the given integer boundaries.
-In our case 0 or 1.
-The bool function converts
+the given integer boundaries — in our case 0 or 1.
+The `bool` function converts
 the integers to boolean values.

 ```python